 - Kaoru from Rurouni Kenshin indulges into this at the end of the Tanabata filler episode, after mistakenly believing that Kenshin wanted to marry her.
 Kenshin makes it up to her by bringing her flowers.

-- One Pound Gospel: Kosaku starts pigging out after Sister Angela tells him that she can't spend any more time with him until he stops liking her as more than a friend.
+- One Pound Gospel: In Chapter 7, Kosaku starts pigging out on ramen after Sister Angela tells him that she can't spend any more time with him until he stops liking her as more than a friend.

 - Sorta used in Persona 4: The Animation when Aika offers the Rainy Day Special to Yu after Nanako's death.
 Yu is in such a depressed state that he actually eats it whole in less than 10 minutes — it's remarkable because this is a beef bowl that Yu and his friends have eaten before, and it's so... special that it's almost impossible to eat in less than 40 minutes.